-The use of any portable devices aboard aircraft is usually prohibited.
-Make sure the WLAN & Bluetooth module(s) are OFF if you are using system in to Airplane Mode (see Table 1 - 4, on page 1 - 10).
+The use of any portable electronic transmission devices aboard aircraft is usually prohibited.
+Make sure the WLAN & Bluetooth module(s) are OFF if you are using the computer aboard aircraft by putting the system in to Airplane Mode (see Table 1 - 3, on page 1 - 11).